CAR CRASH WITH NO AUTO INSURANCE, NO DRIVERS LICENSE

 The driver of the car that hit her had a revoked driver’s license and no auto insurance.
 He said that he had borrowed the car from a car “dealer.”
 The dealer was actually just a guy operating a small lot in the middle of nowhere, with no Minnesota auto dealer’s license and, of course, no insurance.
 The dealer is now apparently claiming that he had sold the car to this driver the day before, so the car, and the car accident, is not his responsibility.
 There is no evidence so far that the dealer really sold the car to the driver, but even if he did – he sold it without having a dealers license and complying with Minnesota laws.
 And he sold it to a driver with no drivers’ license and no insurance, who then caused a crash.

 So what will the penalty be for the unlicensed, uninsured driver who hit and injured the driver of another car, and the unlicensed, uninsured dealer who loaned or sold him the car – disrupting the lives of the schoolteacher, her students, and the school?
 Stay tuned.
-Based on prior experience of our car accident lawyers, there will be little if any penalty.
+Based on prior experience of our car accident lawyers, there will be little if any penalty for the driver with no auto insurance.
 It is a very frustrating situation for our lawyers to watch.
 The only helpful factor is that the teacher had her own car insurance which included collision and UNINSURED motorist coverage — that is coverage for situations like this where someone is hit by an uninsured driver.
-Her insurance will therefore still pay for her car damage, medical bills, and lost wages.
-Technically her insurance then has the right to pursue the driver and the dealer to get their money back, but that is a very difficult and unlikely task.
+Her auto insurance will therefore still pay for her car damage, medical bills, and lost wages.
+Technically her insurance then has the right to pursue the other driver and the dealer to get their money back, but that is a very difficult and unlikely task.
 It is really up to the MN legislature and police to make and enforce laws regarding automobile licenses and insurance.
 Unfortunately, the state seldom lives up to that responsibility.

 Pam Rochlin and David Rochlin are experienced Minnesota car accident personal injury lawyers with more than 25 years’ experience successfully handling hundreds of car accident injury cases.
 Pam Rochlin is a former partner at Meshbesher and Spence, offering small firm attention and personal service to our automobile accident clients.
 Pam and David are married, and we treat our clients like they are a part of our family.
 We have offices where you can come to discuss your case with a lawyer in Edina, Minneapolis, St. Louis Park and Woodbury.
 An attorney will also meet our car accident clients at their homes in St. Paul, Chanhassen, Chaska, Maple Grove, Anoka, Apple Valley, White Bear Lake, Forest Lake, Brooklyn Park, and other cities throughout Minnesota.
 We will always provide you with a free initial consultation and we never charge anything unless we are successful in getting you compensation.
 Even if the driver that hit you has no insurance, our lawyers can advise you and often get you compensation for your injuries.